onehungrymind/four-programming-elements/src/blog/00-foundation.md

 ---

-Before we start writing code, we need to establish the foundation.
+Before we start writing code, we need to establish a solid foundation.
+As impressive as modern computers are, they are still just a bunch of *really* tiny switches turning on and off.
+Even the most advanced programs are *just* a bunch of ones and zeroes working together to produce a meaningful outcome.
+When we understand the first principles that control how a system operates, we can start to deconstruct the system and put it back together in new and novel ways.

-## The Four Elements
+## The Big Reveal

+The four things that I realized that I was doing over and over when I programmed are as follows:

+- Describing things
+- Performing actions
+- Making decisions
+- Repeating via iteration

+Here is a slightly modified and more programming-specific variation:

-- Nouns
+- Data structures or Nouns
-- Verbs
+- Functions or Verbs
 - Conditionals
-- Iterators
+- Iterators or Loops

-## Describing Things
+And this is it!
+It took me 20 years to realize that I was just doing the things that I had *"learned"* within the first couple of weeks of programming.
+## Nouns as Data Structures

 As small children, we understand that we live in a world with objects.
 We understand that these objects have characteristics that make them unique.
 Each characteristic or attribute can store a value that describes the object.